dxos/dxos/docs/content/data-model.md

 ## Notes

 1. The above considers items to be the domain of consistency (not parties).
-1. All messages correspond to exactly on model INSTANCE within a item.
+1. All messages correspond to exactly one model INSTANCE within a item.
 1. This has implications for the current API -- and would motivate having Models defined "up-front" rathar than ad-hoc in hook defintions (akin to Apollo GraphQL queries?)
 1. This system may allow of queries that range across the party and return collections of Items.